Selective serotonin reuptake inhibitor: Interactions

 The CYP2D6 enzyme is entirely responsible for the metabolism of hydrocodone, codeine and dihydrocodeine to their active metabolites (hydromorphone, morphine, and dihydromorphine, respectively), which in turn undergo phase 2 glucuronidation.
 These opioids (and to a lesser extent oxycodone, tramadol, and methadone) have interaction potential with selective serotonin reuptake inhibitors.
 The concomitant use of some SSRIs (paroxetine and fluoxetine) with codeine may decrease the plasma concentration of active metabolite morphine, which may result in reduced analgesic efficacy.

 Another important interaction of certain SSRIs involves paroxetine, a potent inhibitor of CYP2D6, and tamoxifen, an agent commonly used in the treatment and prevention of breast cancer.
 Tamoxifen is a prodrug that is metabolised by the hepatic cytochrome P450 enzyme system, especially CYP2D6, to its active metabolites.
 Concomitant use of paroxetine and tamoxifen in women with breast cancer is associated with a higher risk of death, as much as a 91 percent increase in women who used it the longest.

 Overdose

 SSRIs appear safer in overdose when compared with traditional antidepressants, such as the tricyclic antidepressants.
 This relative safety is supported by both case series and studies of deaths per number of prescriptions.
 However, case reports of SSRI poisoning have indicated that severe toxicity can occur and deaths have been reported following massive single ingestions, although this is exceedingly uncommon when compared to the tricyclic antidepressants.

 Because of the wide therapeutic index of the SSRIs, most patients will have mild or no symptoms following moderate overdoses.
-The most commonly reported severe effect following SSRI overdose is serotonin syndrome; serotonin toxicity is usually associated with very high overdoses or multiple drug ingestion.
+The most commonly reported severe effect following SSRI overdose is serotonin syndrome; serotonin toxicity is usually associated with massive overdoses or multiple drug ingestion.
 Other reported significant effects include coma, seizures, and cardiac toxicity.

 Poisoning is also known in animals, and some toxicity information is available for veterinary treatment.